andretimpa/boxcar-thermoelectrics/README.md

 # boxcar-thermoelectrics

-The python code can be run either thorough a Jupyter notebook (Jupyter_interface.ipynb  +  numerics_boxcar.py), or through the standalone GUI, which is our recommendation (numerics_interface.py)
+The python code can be run either through a Jupyter notebook (Jupyter_interface.ipynb  +  numerics_boxcar.py), or through the standalone GUI, which is our recommendation (numerics_interface.py)

 # Requirements